Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

-\textbf{Baselines.} We consider three classes of baselines. \textit{Graph Embedding methods} for transductive learning: Node2vec \cite{grover2016node2vec}, DeepWalk \cite{perozzi2014deepwalk} and Marius \cite{mohoney2021marius,xie2021demo}, which learns a single embedding for each node and may suffer from the information over-squashing issue; \textit{Canonical GNNs}: GCN \cite{kipf2016semi}, GraphSAGE \cite{hamilton2017inductive}, GraphSAINT \cite{zeng2019graphsaint}, Cluster-GCN \cite{chiang2019cluster}, Relational GCN (R-GCN) \cite{schlichtkrull2018modeling}, Relation-aware Heterogeneous Graph Neural Network (R-HGNN) \cite{yu2021heterogeneous}; \textit{SGRL models}: SEAL\cite{zhang2018link}, DE-GNN\cite{li2020distance}.
+\textbf{Baselines.} We consider three classes of baselines. \textit{Graph Embedding methods} for transductive learning: Node2vec \cite{grover2016node2vec} and DeepWalk \cite{perozzi2014deepwalk}, which learns a single embedding for each node and may suffer from the information over-squashing issue; \textit{Canonical GNNs}: GCN \cite{kipf2016semi}, GraphSAGE \cite{hamilton2017inductive}, GraphSAINT \cite{zeng2019graphsaint}, Cluster-GCN \cite{chiang2019cluster}, Relational GCN (R-GCN) \cite{schlichtkrull2018modeling}, Relation-aware Heterogeneous Graph Neural Network (R-HGNN) \cite{yu2021heterogeneous}; \textit{SGRL models}: SEAL\cite{zhang2018link,zhang2021labeling}, DE-GNN\cite{li2020distance}.
 SEAL supports both offline and online subgraph extraction per query.
-However, offline subgraph extraction takes extensive time and massive memory (extracting 2\% training samples alone of \texttt{citation2} needs 2+ hours and 102GB RAM).
+However, it takes SEAL 2+ hours and 102GB RAM to offline extract 2\% training subgraphs on \texttt{citation2}.
 Thus, we only keep the online setting for SEAL.
-DE-GNN only supports offline subgraph extraction per query.
-The detailed configuration of the baselines and \proj (the network architectures and hyper-parameters including the number of layers, hidden dimensions, learning rate, the number of sampled walks per node $M$ and the walk length $m$) are summarized in Supp.~\ref{apd:model}.
+DE-GNN only supports offline subgraph extraction.
+Table \ref{tab:prep} compares subgraph sampling for different SGRL methods.
+We adopt official implementations of above baselines with tuned parameters that match reported results. \proj uses an 2-layer MLP for embeddings of RPEs and an 2-layer RNN to encode query-level joined walks.
+The obtained subgraph embeddings are fed into an MLP classifier for final prediction.
+Default training parameters are: learning rate \texttt{lr=1e-3} with early stopping of 5-epoch patience, dropout \texttt{p=0.1}, Adam \cite{kingma2014adam} as the optimizer, batch capacity $B_1=1500$, and batch size $B_2=32$.
+Hidden dimension $d$ and walk parameters $M,m$ are investigated in Sec. \ref{sec:mM}.

 \textbf{Metric.} The evaluation metrics include Hits@K and Mean Reciprocal Rank (MRR).
 Hit@K counts the percentage of positive samples ranked at the top-K place against all the negative ones.
 MRR firstly calculates the inverse of the ranking of the first correct prediction against the given number of paired negative samples, and then an average is taken over the total queries.